An Introduction to the features

 - PDF generator.
 Design your PDF using merge tags, generate it at the right moment and send it by email.

-- Form linking (creating and updating entries in other forms so you can join two workflows together)
+- Form linking (creating and updating entries in other forms so you can join two workflows together and create workflows that run in parallel)

 If your workflow requires a custom step then new Step extensions can be developed easily - see the Gravity Flow developer codex for technical details.